 It is a hospital based cross sectional study.

-Three cohorts of individuals over 18 years old were recruited for the study from department of ophthalmology LLR hospital Kanpur: patients with POAG (n =38), PACG (n = 32), NTG (n = 18) and healthy control (n= 42).
-Glaucoma patients were defined on basis of intraocular pressure, having characteristic optic disc damage and visual field loss as described previously in the literature.^{20,21} The healthy volunteers were screened by experienced ophthalmologists.
-Those with a family history of glaucoma, or an increased or asymmetrical cup/disc ratio or any other optic disc structural change (notching, disc hemorrhage), or an IOP above 21 mmHg, were excluded as possible glaucoma suspects.
+Three cohorts of individuals over 18 years old were recruited for the study from department of Ophthalmology LLR hospital Kanpur: patients with POAG $(n \ge 38)$ , PACG

+$(n \ge 32)$ , NTG $(n \ge 18)$ and they were compared with healthy control $(n \ge 42)$ .
+Glaucoma patients were defined on basis of intraocular pressure, having characteristic optic disc damage and visual field loss as has been described previously in the literature.
+The healthy volunteers were screened by experienced ophthalmologists.
+Those with a family history of glaucoma, or an increased or asymmetrical cup/disc ratio or any other optic disc structural change (notching, disc hemorrhage), or an IOP above 21mmHg, were excluded as possible glaucoma suspects.
 Patients with a history of ocular trauma or eye disease (except glaucoma) that could not be accounted for by refractive error were excluded.
 Patients on antiglaucoma drugs or with any known neurological disorder was also an exclusion criterion.